 I spend a lot of my time researching different things in depth for various projects, and as I come to write more on this blog, these are tidbits that either don’t warrant a full article or can be distilled in an easily digestible bite-sized form.
 I aim to update this regularly…

 Experiment with many options in a category – when you find something you like, stockpile.
 This goes especially so for things like pants and socks, but also for non-perishables like toothpaste.
-Wait until a sale hits (I use Keepa to automatically alert me of price reductions on products I’m ‘watching’) and buy a year’s worth.
+Wait until a sale hits (I use Keepa to alert me of price reductions on products I’m ‘watching’) and buy a year’s worth.
 The inconvenience of storage and lack of flexibility is made up for by the convenience of not having to think, match socks, or run out of toilet paper.

 Behave with integrity.
 Not only is everything monitored on the internet in some way, but word gets around.
 Screw friends or business partners and not only will it catch up to you but more than likely it will become public knowledge (with ‘public’ generally being defined as the number of people knowing having a direct correlation with the severity and impact of the indiscretion).